AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

 Special Cases for Attribute :code:`Old`
 -----------------------------------------

+* Simple component access :code:`X.C'Old` equivalent to :code:`X'Old.C`

+  - Although one may be more efficient at runtime

 * Function call in the prefix of :code:`Old` is evaluated at subprogram entry

   - Value of globals is the one at subprogram entry